-- 1) Proposal: The required sections for the proposal are listed below in the order they should appear. - Applicant Contact, University, Research Site, and Recommender Information, should make up the first page and include the applicant's - o name, pronouns, mailing address, email and phone number - university and department name and address - o research site location - o proposal title - names, titles and affiliations of recommenders - Proposal Title should also appear at the top of the second page. - Two Abstracts (each 250 words maximum) describing the research and clearly labeled as follows: - o Scientific Abstract written in a manner that would accompany a scientific research proposal. - Public Abstract written in a manner that summarizes and conveys the importance of the project to those with limited scientific backgrounds. - Proposal Body (seven double-spaced pages maximum) including the following, clearly labeled, sections: - Introduction, with the research's significance for both science and the public highlighted. - Objectives, including the questions and/or hypotheses addressed by the research. - Study Site, Materials and Methods, including study subjects, methods, analyses and timeline. - o Detailed Educational Outreach Plan, describing how they will connect the research with the community in which they are conducting their research (if applicable) or the public. - Literature Cited.
+- 1) Proposal: The required sections for the proposal are listed below in the order they should appear. - Applicant Contact, University, Research Site, and Recommender Information, should make up the first page and include the applicant's - o name, pronouns, mailing address, email and phone number - o university and department name and address - o research site location - proposal title - o names, titles and affiliations of recommenders - Proposal Title should also appear at the top of the second page. - Two Abstracts (each 250 words maximum) describing the research and clearly labeled as follows: - o Scientific Abstract written in a manner that would accompany a scientific research proposal. - Public Abstract written in a manner that summarizes and conveys the importance of the project to those with limited scientific backgrounds. - Proposal Body (seven double-spaced pages maximum) including the following, clearly labeled, sections: - o Introduction, with the research's significance for both science and the public highlighted. - Objectives, including the questions and/or hypotheses addressed by the research. - o Study Site, Materials and Methods, including study subjects, methods, analyses and timeline. - Detailed Educational Outreach Plan, describing how they will connect the research with the community in which they are conducting their research (if applicable) and the public.
+Please do not list mentoring undergraduates, academic conferences, or scientific publications as outreach.
+How will you reach out beyond academia?\\ - Literature Cited.
 Names, not numbers, should be used for citations (e.g., Smith 2000). - Proposal Budget (one page maximum), itemized and describing fellowship funding request - 2) Curriculum Vitae: The CV should include education, research, publications, presentations, grants received or pending, and relevant non-academic and synergistic experiences such as work for conservation non-profits or government agencies, and other outreach and educational activities. - 3) Two Letters of Recommendation: One recommendation letter should be from the applicant's research advisor and one letter from a person who has strong knowledge of the applicant's motivation to enhance public scientific literacy.
 Each letter should include the recommender's full contact information and a subject line stating the applicant's name and whether the letter is in support of research or outreach capabilities of the applicant.